 - Product department

 After gathering the data, we cleaned the data by removing the rows having ‘null’ fields or replacing them with other values.
 If you have any categorical variable in your data, map it to an integer.
 Then, we analyzed the values stored in the fields.
-Again, remember, if they don’t match the required type, convert them to the required type or replace.
+Again, remember, if they don’t match the required type, convert them to the required type or replace them.
 When this is done, your data will be in the proper format for further processing.

 After cleaning the data, Pankaj did some analysis on this data.
 He first found out the number of customers in the dataset.
 He further dug down and found out the mean and median of the 1st transaction revenue column in the dataset.
 From the “Product Department” column, he found out the number of departments, and which of the four departments had the most number of purchases.
 Further, he also found out from which department the valuable customers purchased the most, and what was the average money they spent.